VATSIM-UK/UK-Sector-File/Contributing.md

 When submitting an issue, there's a few guidelines we'd ask you to respect to make it easier to manage (and for others to understand):
 * **Search the issue tracker** before you submit your issue - it may already be present.
 * When opening an issue, a template is provided for you.
 Please provide as much information as requested to ensure others are able to act upon the requests or bug report.
 * **Issue Weight** allows us to get an idea of how much work is required.
 If it's a simple change (such as modification of runway identifiers) then the weight will likely be quite low (1 or 2).
-Adding an SMR or some extra stands (and unlikely to involve huge changes) is around a 4 or 5.
-Any issue that will involve changes of current sector elements will be an 8 or 9.
+Tasks that are unlikely to involve huge changes (such as amending an SMR or adding some extra stands) might be around a 4 or 5.
+Issues that involve changes of sector lines/ownership (for example, incorporating a whole new sector) will be an 8 or 9.
  * If something is very large (i.e. an 8 or 9) it should be split up into smaller tasks that can be managed separately by different people.
 * If you disagree with the weight of an issue, comment and discuss this with the developers to reach a suitable medium (other contributors may base their decision to contribute on the weight assigned)
 * Please ensure you add screenshots or documentation references for bugs/changes so we can quickly ascertain if the request is suitable.